Lower Macedonia: History

 The kingdom of Macedonia was originally situated along the Haliacmon and Loudias rivers in Lower Macedonia, north of Mount Olympus and east of the Pierian Mountains and the Vermio Mountains.
 Historian Robert Malcolm Errington suggests that one of the earliest Argead kings established Aigai (modern Vergina) as their capital in the mid-7th century BC.
 According to Maria Girtzy, the only ancient source referring indirectly to Emathia's boundaries was by Herodotus' testimony that Macedonis lay between Loudias and Haliacmon; thus Emathia (as alternative name to the district of Macedonis) was bounded by Loudias to the north and the plateau of Edessa to the northwest, the valley of Haliacmon to the south along with Vermio Mountains to the southwest, and the Thermaic Gulf to the east.
 Some ancient geographers give Emathia as the name of a town in the region, or as a name in alternation with Macedon.
 Pieria took its name from the Pieres, a Thracian tribe that was expelled by the Macedonians in the 8th century BC from their original seats.
 Sometime, during the Archaic period, Bottiaeans were also expelled by Macedonians from Bottiaea to Bottike.

+Map of the Kingdom of Macedon after Philip II's expansion in 358 BC.

 Almopia was incorporated into the kingdom during the reign of Alexander I (r.
 498–454 BC) and Almopes, that originally inhabited the area before, were expelled from the region.
 Amphaxitis and the eastern districts of Crestonia, Mygdonia and Bisaltia were also added to the kingdom later.
 There were also included the subregions Anthemous and Crousis in it, which were originally part of Chalcidice.
 Additionally Eordaea was incorporated to the Argead kindgom earlier than the rest of Upper Macedonia.

 The Argeads conquered gradually the Thracian-inhabited areas east of the Axius in the 5th and 4th centuries BC.
 The regions of Edonis, Sintice, Odomantis and Pieris, conquered by Philip II, were termed in Latin Macedonia Adjecta (Επίκτητος Μακεδονία).
 West of Lower Macedonia, Upper Macedonia was a geographical and tribal term to describe the upper/western of the two parts in which (together with Lower Macedonia) Macedon was roughly divided.